API & Access

-The API credentials page lets you create and manage API keys for programmatic access to your Resplendent Data account.
+The API & Access page lets you create and manage API credentials for programmatic access to your Resplendent Data account.

 What are API credentials?